sst/guide/_chapters/deploy-the-resources-repo.md

 ![Added all services in Seed](/assets/best-practices/deploy-resources-repo-to-seed/added-all-services-in-seed.png)

-TODO: UPDATE LINK

 Before we deploy, let's make sure the services will deploy in the desired order.
-Recall from the [deploying-in-phases] chapter that you can configure the phases by heading to the app settings.
+Recall from the [Deploy a Serverless app with dependencies]({% link _chapters/deploy-a-serverless-app-with-dependencies.md %}) chapter that you can configure the phases by heading to the app settings.

 ![Select app settings in Seed](/assets/best-practices/deploy-resources-repo-to-seed/select-app-settings-in-seed.png)